Eric Ward (wide receiver): 2013

-Ward declined to enter the 2013 NFL Draft as an underclassman to return for his senior season to boost his stock as well as complete his Master's degree in Special Education.
+Ward declined to enter the 2013 NFL draft as an underclassman to return for his senior season to boost his stock as well as complete his Master's degree in human development and family studies.
 Prior to the season, Ward was named a preseason All-Big 12 1st Team selection by the Big 12 media and College Football News.
 Additionally, Ward was named again to the Biletnikoff Award watchlist as well as the inaugural Earl Campbell Tyler Rose Award watchlist.

 Playing with true freshman quarterbacks Davis Webb and Baker Mayfield, as well as Unanimous All-American Jace Amaro, Ward's offensive production would drop as Amaro was targeted more.
 Ward would accrue more than 100 yards in the season opener against SMU as well as games against Kansas, Kansas State, and Baylor.
 Ward completed his Texas Tech career by contributing to a 37-23 upset over #14 Arizona State in the Holiday Bowl.

 For his performance, Ward was named an All-Big 12 Conference 2nd Team selection by the Associated Press, Big 12 Broadcasters, and Athlon Sports.
 Ward's career stats rank third in school career receptions at 255, third in career receiving touchdowns with 31, and fifth in career receiving yards with 2,863.

 Professional career

 Pre-draft

-Ward would go undrafted in the 2014 NFL Draft before being signed as a free agent to the Tennessee Titans.
+Ward would go undrafted in the 2014 NFL draft before being signed as a free agent to the Tennessee Titans.
 He was released on September 2, 2014 and was signed by the Cincinnati Bengals on January 1, 2015.